Sanfilippo syndrome: Epidemiology

-Over 50% of individual with Sanfilippo syndrome type A's die from pneumonia.
+Over 50% of individuals with Sanfilippo syndrome type A's die from pneumonia.
 The remaining causes of death for type A are spread out between cardiorespiratory failure, gastrointestinal complications, central nervous system complications, and other.

 Pneumonia is also the primary cause of death for Sanfilippo syndrome type B. Over 30% of individuals with Sanfilippo syndrome type B die from pneumonia.
 The remaining causes of death for type B are spread out between cardiorespiratory failure, gastrointestinal complications and other.

-Due to the rarity of Sanfilippo syndrome type C and D, not enough data was collected to estimate mortality rates.
+Due to the rarity of Sanfilippo syndrome type C and D, not enough data has been collected to estimate mortality rates.

 History

 The condition is named after Sylvester Sanfilippo, the pediatrician who first described the disease in 1963.

 Society and culture

 The economic burden of Sanfilippo syndrome worldwide has not been studied; however, new research shows the disease's impact in monetary and disability-adjusted life year (DALYs) terms in the United States.
 DALYs stands for "disability-adjusted life years" and the article describes it as "...years of life lost from early death and the years lived with a disability or ill-health, compared to a typical healthy life."
 The disease is estimated to cost the U.S. $1.55 billion in the next twenty years, and due to the heavy burden caregivers of children with Sanfilippo syndrome carry, they were estimated to lose an average of 2.08 DALYs (father) or 4.08 DALYs (mother), with an economical loss of $4.54 million and $5.61 million DALYs.
 A child diagnosed with the disease loses 53 (male) or 58 DALYs (female).